Ahmed-Elgohary1/Voronoi-Mesh/README.md

 # Voronoi-Mesh Generator

-This C++ program generates a Voronoi mesh.
+This C++ program generates a Voronoi mesh using Voronoi cells, Delaunay triangulation, and the Maximal Poisson-Disk Sampling problem.
 The program takes a set of points as input and generates a Voronoi diagram, which is a partitioning of a plane into regions based on the distance to points in a specific subset of the plane.
 The Voronoi diagram is then used to create a mesh, which is a collection of vertices, edges, and faces that define a 2D object.

 It can make Voronoi mesh for any shape and separate it into domains while decreasing the time complexity and magnitude of memory used compared to commonly used techniques. 🦄